Coronavirus: Auckland mum disappointed in checks at international arrivals

 • Coronavirus: Travel details of latest confirmed cases revealed

-At the airport in Singapore her temperatures was checked several times, she said.
+At the airport in Singapore her temperature was checked several times, she said.

 Once on board her flight home her experience changed.